openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

 **Simple Editor**

   The graphical user interface in a Problem component that contains formatting buttons and is available for some problem types.
 For more information, see :ref:`Studio UI`.

-.. _Static Pages_g:

-**Static Pages**

-  Pages that supplement the courseware for a course.
-Each static page appears in your course's navigation bar.

-  See :ref:`Add Static Pages` for more information.